caocscar/hsip-deduplication/README.md

 --filename|-f|`python hsip_rollupid.py -f input_file.xlsx`

 **Tip:** You have to specify a `--filename` argument or it will complain.

-## Runtime
-The program will print out occasional messages indicating progress.
-Running time will vary on PC hardware.
-It should take less than 10 minutes for a file with approximately 200,000 rows.
-On my Intel i5-4590 3.30GHz with 8GB RAM, it took about 7 minutes.
-If it takes more than 15 minutes, there is probably something wrong and should be diagnosed.

 ## Input File Requirements
 1. Any password protection should be removed from the file prior to running the program otherwise it will result in an error.